francisstephan/htmltable/README.md

 cargo run -- -i romaji.txt -o romaji.html

-(using ' ', single space, as separator; in this case two spaces in a row mean one empty cell)
+(using the default ' ', single space, as separator; in this case two spaces in a row mean one empty cell)

 Then try to convert the resulting file to CSV: